A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: ADMM Algorithm for P-ICMV Beamformer

 \subsection{Proposed ADMM Algorithm}

 We summarize the proposed ADMM algorithm for the reformulated P-ICMV formulation \eqref{eq:admm_picmv} in Algorithm \ref{Alg}.
-The total computation complexity of the proposed ADMM algorithm per iteration is $\mathcal{O}(M^2+(M+1)(|\Theta|+\sum_k|\Phi_k|)+\log_2\frac{1}{\Delta}+(\sum_k|\Phi_k|)\log_2(\sum_k|\Phi_k|))$.
-It should be noticed that subproblems \eqref{eq:admm_theta} and \eqref{eq:admm_phi} (with given $t$) are separable across $\theta\in\Theta$ and $\phi\in\Phi_k,\forall k$ respectively, parallel implementation for solving these subproblems can further improve the implementation efficiency. {\textbf{Input:}} {\textbf{Output:}}
+The total computation complexity of the proposed ADMM algorithm per iteration is $\mathcal{O}(M^2+(M+1)(C_1+C_2)+\log_2\frac{1}{\Delta}+C_2(\log_2(C_2)+1))$ where $C_1=|\Theta|$ and $C_2=\sum_k|\Phi_k|$, and the complexity for {\black each subproblem} is summarized in Table~\ref{tab:complexity}.
+It should be noticed that subproblems \eqref{eq:admm_theta} and \eqref{eq:admm_phi} (with given $t$) are separable across $\theta\in\Theta$ and $\phi\in\Phi_k,\forall k$ respectively, parallel implementation for solving these subproblems can further improve the implementation efficiency.